p3o-wiki/p3o-wiki.github.io/src/routes/pages/equipment_rarities.md

 ### [Super Unique](./equipment.md#super-unique)

 Not upgradeable.
 Most likely stronger than Unique but not always, may affect your stats in a way you don't like.
 Maximum level is 52% of your current max level (max. +52).
-Usually drops from Jeweled and **Pink Jeweled** chests.
+Usually drops from Jewelled and **Pink Jewelled** chests.

 ### [Ultimate](./equipment.md#ultimate)

 Not Upgradeable.
-Drops with very a low chance from **Pink Jeweled** chests, the higher the chest level the higher the chance!
+Drops with very a low chance from **Pink Jewelled** chests, the higher the chest level the higher the chance!
 Will always be the best equipment.

 ### [Relics](./equipment.md#relic)